ajunravi123/ImpactAnalytics-Graduation-Ceremony/readme.md

 -'previous_3_days_attended' + 'previous_2_days_attended' + 'previous_day_attended' represents the total number of ways to attend classes over n days, considering the previous three days, previous two days, and the previous day attended. count represents the total count of ways to attend classes over n days.

+## Explanation of code solution-2 (Written in /solution.py)

+Solution-1 (app.py) is not completely logic.
+I have taken help from internet.
+Becase, that solution's Time & Space complexities was good.

+My own solution is written in /solution.py file.
+So, please refer that for evaluation.

+Time Complexity:

+1. Generating Combinations: As mentioned earlier, generating all possible combinations of length n using itertools.product has a time complexity of O(2^n).

+2. Iterating Over Combinations: The function iterates over each combination generated.
+Since there are 2^n combinations, the time complexity of this step is O(2^n).

+3. Checking for 'AAAA': For each combination, the function checks if the string 'AAAA' is present.
+This check requires examining each character in the combination, which takes O(n) time.

+Therefore, the overall time complexity of the print_combinations function is the sum of the time complexities of the above steps:

+O(2^n) + O(2^n) + O(n) = O(2 * 2^n + n).

+Space Complexity:

+1. Combinations List: The function stores all the combinations in a list called combinations.
+The size of this list is 2^n since it contains all possible combinations.
+Therefore, the space complexity of storing the combinations is O(2^n).

+2. Additional Variables: The function uses a few additional variables (ways_to_attend_classes, ways_to_absent_at_cermoney, etc.) to keep track of the counts.
+These variables do not depend on the input size and occupy constant space.
+Hence, their space complexity is O(1).

+Thus, the overall space complexity of the print_combinations function is O(2^n).

 #### Prerequisite